Understanding Methylene Blue: Safety, Side Effects, and More

 4. Overdose Risks

 More is not better when it comes to MB.
 At therapeutic doses, MB acts as an antioxidant and mitochondrial enhancer.
-At very high doses, however, it becomes a pro-oxidant, potentially causing:
+However, at very high doses, it can become a pro-oxidant, potentially causing:

 Dizziness or confusion